Programs & Events

 At this meeting, held every January, hear an update on the prior year’s activities, plans for the coming year, current advocacy, and a topical lecture.
 New trustees are elected and the Most Endangered Properties list is announced.
 Videos of previous meetings are available on our YouTube channel.

 The Winter Bash, a three-time Best of RI award winner, began in 2003 as a way to highlight large, underutilized historic spaces.
 Held in February or March each year, it is now one of the best-themed fundraisers in Rhode Island, attracting hundreds of people of all ages.
 It gets bigger, better, and more outrageous every year!
-Learn more about this event.
+Check out photos of this event on Facebook.

 Festival of Historic Houses